CAMERON CORNER – where three states meet!

 When travelling from New South Wales you arrive at the border gate and the Corner Store sits on the Queensland side of this.

-Cameron Corner is a very busy place with travellers stopping for rest breaks and of course to get the obligatory pic with the Corner Post!!
+Cameron Corner is a busy place with travellers stopping for rest breaks and of course to get the obligatory pic with the Corner Post!!

 Cameron Corner was named after Surveyor, John B Cameron.
 Cameron spent two years during 1880-1882 marking the border between Queensland and New South Wales and erected the original wooden post in September 1880.
 The original post is now displayed at Tibooburra in the National Parks and Wildlife Office.
 The post that stands now was erected in 1969.